pmfe22/Ads_Listing/README.md

 # Ad Listing Project

-This is a simple web application for managing advertisements.
+This is a simple web application using Django and Django REST Framework for managing advertisements.
 Users can create, update, and delete ads, as well as mark ads as their favorites.

 ## Features